Rutgers students

 photograph of intertwining hands

-The Department of Health Behavior, Society and Policy focuses on social and behavioral health, health systems and policy, population aging, and mental health through its research, educational programs, and community engagement activities.
+The Department of Urban-Global Public Health focuses on urban and global public health, public health nutrition, LGBTQ health, and other areas like public administration and leadership through its research, educational programs, and community engagement activities.